damnkrishna/CyberGaurd-j/C3ihub-Work/9-7-2026-coverage.md

-well karthik called me as he wanted a more deeper coverage and gap data cause we lack that also he wants me to put data in lack coverage rather than
+well karthik called me as he wanted a more deeper coverage and gap data cause we lack that also he wants me to put data in lack coverage rather than gap or partial

+as they want a full coverage of what is possible how it is possible and how to wirte rule for it and everything

+ik this work is crazy as ya i can document those things but can they replace me no they cant the depth i have right now of their undergoing project even they dont have that level of depth yup if i give them full github access they might be able to continue but i have everything kind of covered and understood starting from architecture to each rule wise coverage i got it all